uac35/MDA/README.md

 # Noise Events Forecasting in the City of Leuven

 This project uses data from noise sensors and a machine learning model to forecast human noise in the city of Leuven, Belgium.
 The forecasting results are visualized on a heat map.
-The project also uses an additional machine learning model to predict the level of police activity (google trends search: 'leuven politie') based on the forecasted noise levels and other features.

 ## Project Repository